 Best 2 Year Old Birthday Present Ideas:

-1. Dummy Cell Phone or Dummy Cell Phone Kits for Kids
+1. Dummy Cell Phone for Kids

 Dummy cell phones are stinking awesome!
 For the toddler who loves to try to answer the phone or run off with mom and dad's phones, these are the coolest.
 If you didn't know any better, you'd swear it's the real deal!